 We just want to be closer

-The exhibition is created in collaboration with the curator Wiebke Hahn, Berlin.
+The exhibition is created in collaboration with and based on an idea by the curator Dr. Wiebke Hahn, Berlin.

 Neo I. Matloga, Singarum J. Moodley